ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * 'scope': Optional.
 If present, it specifies the following information, depending on the specifically targeted audience.

-   If the audience is the Broker, the scope specifies the name of the topics that the Client wishes to access, together with the corresponding requested permissions.
+   If the audience is the Broker, the scope specifies the names of the topics that the Client wishes to access, together with the corresponding requested permissions.

-   If the audience is the KDC, the scope specifies the name of the security groups that the Client wishes to join, together with the corresponding requested permissions.
+   If the audience is the KDC, the scope specifies the names of the security groups that the Client wishes to join, together with the corresponding requested permissions.

    This parameter is encoded as a CBOR byte string, whose value is the binary encoding of a CBOR array.
 The format of the encoded scope MUST follow the data model AIF-PUBSUB-GROUPCOMM defined in {{scope}}.